Constructing Koszul filtrations: existence and non-existence for G-quadratic algebras: Koszul filtrations for some binomial ideals

-\begin{exam} Let $R=\K[x_1, \ldots, x_6]/(G)$ where $G$ is the Gröbner basis given in Example \ref{ex_noGsequence}.
+The set $H$ is a Gröbner basis w.\,r.\,t.\ the lexicographic term order with $x_1> \dots > x_6$.
 All the colon ideals $(0):x_i \subset R$ have generators of degree higher than 1, and hence there is no monomial Koszul filtration of $R$.
 Allowing other linear forms, a Koszul filtration for $R$ is given by

-It is remarkable that when extending $(G)$ to the toric ideal $(H)$ given in Example \ref{ex_noGsequence}, there is a monomial Koszul filtration.
+It is remarkable that when extending $(H)$ to the toric ideal $(G)$ given in Example \ref{ex_Gsequence}, there is a monomial Koszul filtration.
 Indeed

-is a Koszul filtration of $\K[x_1, \ldots, x_6]/(H)$. \end{exam}
+is a Koszul filtration of $\Q[x_1, \ldots, x_6]/(G)$. \end{exam}

-Based on our results and observations here, we pose the following conjecture.
+Based on our results and observations in Sections \ref{sec_Gset} and \ref{sec_binomial}, we pose the following conjecture.

 \begin{con} Let $G$ be a reduced Gröbner basis of quadratic binomials each having terms of disjoint support.
 Then $S/(G)$ has a Koszul filtration.
 Moreover, if $(G)$ is toric then $S/(G)$ has a monomial Koszul filtration. \end{con}